HarelGiladi/Ex6_OS/README.md

 for ques 6:
      run ./pollserver.exe on one terminal
-     run ./select_client.exe 'localhost' on another terminal
+     run ./select_client.exe on another terminal
      then enter strings accordingly to the assignmnet

-for genral test on Queue AO reactor:
+for genral test on Queue, AO, reactor:
      run ./test.exe